Russian Compound: Ottoman era

 Soon after their conversion to Christianity, the people of Russia began performing pilgrimages to the Holy Land.
-By the 19th century, thousands of pilgrims flocked annually to the Ottoman-ruled Holy Land, mainly on Easter.
+By the 19th century, thousands of pilgrims flocked annually to the Ottoman-ruled Holy Land, mainly at Easter.
 In 1911, over 10,000 Russian made the pilgrimage for Easter.
 The Russian Orthodox Church sent more pilgrims to the Holy Land than any other denomination.
 Some even made the pilgrimage from Russia on foot.

 The Russian Compound had begun to develop in the early 19th century with the opening of the first hospital for pilgrims outside of the Old City walls.
 It hosted a market where local peddlers could sell their wares and services to pilgrims.
 In 1847 the first Russian Ecclesiastical Mission was sent to Jerusalem, which, in 1857, was officially inaugurated with the recognition from the Sultan of Turkey.
 Its purpose was to offer Russian pilgrims spiritual supervision, provide assistance, and sponsor charitable and educational work among the Orthodox Arab population of Palestine and Syria.

 In 1858, the entire area of the Compound was sold to the Russian Empire.
 The Russian state and church during the reign of Czar Alexander II who had become concerned about the Russian pilgrims in the Holy Land, subsequently built numerous hospices, monasteries and churches to handle the flood, including the monumental Russian Compound just north of the Old City, one of the most magnificent sites outside the walls.
 The location was chosen because of its proximity to the Old City and the Church of the Holy Sepulcher on the boundary between New Jerusalem and the Old City.
 It covers 68,000 m2 between Jaffa Road, Shivtei Israel Street, and Street of the Prophets.